 The road to the inevitable was unusual, however.
 Grand juries aren't there to decide guilt.
 They're only there to determine whether probable cause exists to hand down an indictment.
 This happens thousands of times a year all over the country, and it's a true rarity when indictments are not handed down.

 And the system works -- if the system's designed to obtain indictments.
 That's what grand juries do best.
-As we covered here earlier this year, a grand jury in North Carolina showed the system is capable of racking up indictments at breakneck speed.
+As we covered here earlier this year

 That means the 18 jurors heard evidence, asked questions, weighed whether the charges merit a trial, then voted on the indictments – all at the average rate of one case every 52 seconds.